 We're less than 5 miles from the historic City of Canterbury with its breathtaking cathedral, restaurants, bars, shops & everything else that a City has to offer.
 Explore the pretty market town of Faversham & visit the Shepherd Neame Brewery, or enjoy some sea air at Whitstable.
 Maybe even visit Dungeness with its bleak landscape & where you can see the totally original seaside garden of Derek Jarman.
 You could even enjoy a day out either to France or Belgium if you drive onto Eurostar from the Channel Tunnel at Folkestone.
 Wine and cheese awaits!

 There’s no need to rush around.
 You’re more than welcome to spend time here & relax, read books or sit.
-Of course, weather permitting, you can enjoy the garden & sit under the parasol & read a book - maybe take a gentle stroll to The Tadpole Tea Rooms for a bite to eat, a slice of home made cake or pick up some lovely treats at Gally's Farm Shop.
+Of course, weather permitting, you can enjoy the garden & sit under the parasol & read a book - maybe take a gentle stroll to The Tadpole Tea Rooms for a bite to eat, a slice of home made cake or pick up some lovely local treats at Gally's Farm Shop.
 There’s nothing here to disturb you apart from the distant sound of sheep, birds & the occasional horse trotting past at the end of the garden... oh, and not forgetting the neighbours chickens & Rudi!